intuitive-documentation/process/_content/DocumentationProcess-subtopics/editing-the-sidebar.md

 ## Example HTML

 The sidebar is a manually controlled HTML file.
-It is location in Jekyll/_includes/sidebar.html
+Its location is Jekyll/_includes/sidebar.html

 We have to manually update it.
 The code looks something like this: